-Fascine mattress are made up of wedges.
+Fascine mattresses are made up of wedges.
 These are bundles of twisted willow wood, which are tied into mats with biodegradable lashing rope.
 They have been used for over 100 years to protect soils and banks against erosion by water.
 In road construction they prevent subsidence.
-Fascine mattress can also be made with plastic cloth: geotextile or bentonite.
+Fascine mattresses can also be made with plastic cloth: geotextile or bentonite.

 Van Aalsburg BV has knowledge and experience for the traditional manufacture of all types of constructions: Fascine mattress for bottom protection and crib for bank protection.

 Different types of fascine mattresses